Sagar-Kap/FullStackOpen/Part2/README.md

 1. [course information](./courseinformation/) : Build upon the course Information app built earlier in [Part1](../Part1/courseinfo/).
 2. [phonebook app](./phonebook/) : Build a simple phonebook app.
+3. [countries](./countries/) : An app to provide basic info about a country including its weather in real time.